What are Group Emails?

 This is what the email addresses will look like:

 In this tutorial, we’ll guide you through how to create group emails in Google Workspace.

 Step 1: Create a Collaborative Inbox

-- Access your Gmail inbox and navigate over to Google Apps in the upper-right corner (refer to the screenshot to know exactly where).
+- Navigate over to Google Apps in the upper-right corner (refer to the screenshot).

-- Scroll down to locate ‘Admin’ and click on it.
+- Scroll down and click ‘Admin’.

 - Hover your cursor to the left-hand side menu and select ‘Groups’ under ‘Directory’.

-Make sure that your domain is correct and carefully select the group owners as they are responsible for controlling the group settings.
+- Carefully select the group owners (as they’re responsible for controlling the group settings).

 Step 2: Modifying the Group Settings